Motorcycle Buying Guide: What You Should Know

 Touring

-For extended trips, touring motorbikes are outfitted with features like wind-deflecting fairings, saddlebags that can hold a lot of gear, and huge gas tanks.
+For extended trips, touring bikes are outfitted with features like wind-deflecting fairings, saddlebags that can hold a lot of gear, and large fuel tanks.

 Sport